datake/Papers-Of-Continual-RL/README.md

 * [Parseval Regularization for Continual Reinforcement Learning](https://openreview.net/pdf?id=RB1F2h5YEx) (NeurIPS 2024)
 > This paper focuses on the loss of plasticity of continual RL from the perspective of optimization, one of the important aspects of continual RL.
-The authors propose to use Parseval regularization, which maintains orthogonality of weight matrice and thus enhances the optimization in the presence of new tasks.
+The authors propose to use Parseval regularization, which maintains orthogonality of weight matrix and thus enhances the optimization in the presence of new tasks.

 * [Self-composing policies for scalable continual RL](https://github.com/mikelma/componet) (ICML 2024)
-> Like PackNet, this paper designs a growing NN that uses the attention module to integrate the output from previous policies and current policy.
-The growing NN is thus deployed for the new task and empirically achieve great performance in terms of bot plasticity (forward transfer and learning curve) and catastrophic forgetting (average performance) in Metaworld and Atari games.
+> Like PackNet, this paper designs a growing NN that uses the attention module to integrate the output from previous policies and the current policy.
+The growing NN is thus deployed for the new task and empirically achieves great performance in terms of bot plasticity (forward transfer and learning curve) and catastrophic forgetting (average performance) in Metaworld and Atari games.

 * [CPPO: Continual Learning for Reinforcement Learning with Human Feedback](https://openreview.net/forum?id=86zAUE80pP) (ICLR 2024)
-> This paper is the first to consider the continual RLHF with dynamic preference learning, by using the sample-wise reweighting method based on the performance and variance.
+> This paper is the first to consider the continual RLHF with dynamic preference learning by using the sample-wise reweighting method based on performance and variance.

 * [Loss of plasticity in deep continual learning](https://www.nature.com/articles/s41586-024-07711-7) (Nature 2024)
 > This paper empirically studies the loss of plasticity issue from supervised learning to reinforcement learning and proposes the continual propogation algorithm to mitigate the loss of plasticity issue partially.